METEORITE & ASTEROID CRATERS

 Irene Baron: www.irenebaron.com

-Meteorite impact crater sites exist all over Earth.
+Meteorite and asteroid impact crater sites exist all over Earth.
 Some may not have been discovered.
 Others previously not recognized as impact sites were revealed by astronauts in space.

 If these objects begin motion from a zero velocity, by the time they impact Earth their speed should be at least 25,000-miles per hour.
 This speed is the terminal velocity caused by the Earth’s gravity.
 Meteorites have different names dependent upon their location.
 When in space they are called meteoroids.
 If they move through our atmosphere, they are called meteors.
 Upon striking Earth each is given the name meteorite.